qilinshuyuan/OpenTGX/README.md

 > If you have examples and products based on KylinsToolkit and want to be listed here, please contact me.

 ## OpenTGX-Cocos-Client

-- `base`: some basic components, such as resolution fit, resource loading queue, audio play, input management, etc.
+- `base`: Some basic components, such as resolution fit, resource loading queue, audio play, input management, etc.
-- `easy_camera`: free camera, fps camera, third person camera, 2d following camera and so on.
+- `easy_camera`: Free camera, fps camera, third person camera, 2D following camera and so on.
-- `easy_controller`: virtual joysitck, supports 2D and 3D projects, buttons, and camera controllers.
+- `easy_controller`: Virtual joysitck, supports 2D and 3D projects, buttons, and camera controllers.
-- `easy_ui_framework`: a simple MVVM style UI framework, that supports ui layer management, resouces load, events auto management, etc.
+- `easy_ui_framework`: A simple MVVM style UI framework, that supports UI layer management, resouces load, events auto management, etc.

-## Why You Need It?
+## Why Do You Need It?

 After communicating with thousands of developers, I found many strong needs as below.